All Gas No Brakes

-All Gas No Brakes is an American YouTube channel originally created and previously hosted by independent journalist Andrew Callaghan, based on the book of the same name (Note: The full title of the book is All Gas No Brakes: A Hitchhiker's Diary | True Stories From the Road...
-Written and Curated by Andrew Callaghan.) by Callaghan.
-The channel has 1.67 million subscribers and over 92 million views as of June 2025.
+All Gas No Brakes is an American YouTube channel originally created and hosted by presenter Andrew Callaghan.
+Its name is derived from the title of a memoir Callaghan previously wrote by the same name.
+(Note: The full title of the book is All Gas No Brakes: A Hitchhiker's Diary | True Stories From the Road...
+Written and Curated by Andrew Callaghan.)
+The channel has 1.68 million subscribers and over 93.5 million views as of July 2026.
 The channel features Callaghan traveling around the United States conducting vox pop interviews at various events, such as conventions and music festivals.
 The interviews are noted for their surreal and humorous viewpoints on serious topics.
 Nic Mosher and Evan Gilbert-Katz worked on the channel providing camera, audio, editing, and production management.
-The show ran from September 9, 2019 to November 12, 2020.

-On March 9, 2021, Callaghan announced his departure from the show along with his crew consisting of Mosher and Gilbert-Katz.
-Therefore, the show ended after one season with the final episode airing on November 12, 2020.
-He cited contract issues by network Doing Things Media as the reason for his departure, claiming exploitative behavior.
-The team later moved to a new YouTube channel, which was a spinoff show named Channel 5, which started on April 11, 2021.
+The show initially released videos from September 9, 2019, to November 12, 2020 before Callaghan announced on March 9, 2021 that he had departed from the show along with his crew consisting of Mosher and Gilbert-Katz.
+Following their departure from All Gas No Brakes, the team created a new YouTube channel titled Channel 5, which began on April 11, 2021.